onetapbeyond/gen_metrics/bench/README.md

 Combined with what we learned in the previous benchmark test we can now state the following:

-> High numbers of synchronous calls per second (eg. 66k calls/s) are likely to have significant impact on the runtime performance of an application being monitored by GenMetrics.
-Moderate numbers of synchronous calls per second (eg. 1k calls/s) are likely to have zero impact on the runtime performance of an application being monitored by GenMetrics.
+> A high rate of synchronous calls per second (eg. 66k calls/s) is likely to have significant impact on the runtime performance of an application being monitored by GenMetrics.
+A moderate rate of synchronous calls per second (eg. 1k calls/s) is likely to have little or zero impact on the runtime performance of an application being monitored by GenMetrics.

-We therefore recommend that you estimate the rate of synchronous operations that are likely to occur on your GenServer processes and then determine if activating GenMetrics-with-synchronous-monitoring is likely to have any detrimental runtime impact on your application.
-Of course they best way to find out is to enable GenMetrics and experience actual runtime behaviour.
+We therefore recommend that you estimate the rate of synchronous calls that are likely to occur on your GenServer processes and then determine if activating GenMetrics-with-synchronous-monitoring is likely to have any detrimental runtime impact on your application.
+Of course they best way to find out what a `high-rate` means on your hardware is to enable GenMetrics and experience actual runtime behaviour.
 We strongly recommend doing such experimentation in development or staging environments only, never in production environments.

 ## GenStage Benchmarks